OliverO2/kotlin-test-framework-prototype/README.md

 ##### Source Code Test Discovery (IDE Support)

 [The Testable annotation](https://junit.org/junit5/docs/current/api/org.junit.platform.commons/org/junit/platform/commons/annotation/Testable.html) exists to make IDEs aware of elements which can be executed as a test or test container.
 It is intended for use cases where full discovery via compiled code is unavailable.
+(IntelliJ IDEA [contains some support](https://github.com/JetBrains/intellij-community/blob/65cf881f35eea8a594b9375651a7a03823f09723/java/execution/impl/src/com/intellij/execution/junit/JUnitUtil.java#L42) for it.
+Is this is actually used for Kotlin?)

 #### IntelliJ IDEA